0xilis/libshortcutsign/README.md

 # Compiling

-libshortcutsign provides a Makefile for easily building it as a static library.
-Just run `make` and it will build to `build/usr/lib/libshortcutsign.a`.
+libshortcutsign provides a Makefile for easily building it as a static library and shared library.
+Just run `make` and it will build `build/usr/lib/libshortcutsign.a`, as well as `build/usr/lib/libshortcutsign.dylib` on macOS and `build/usr/lib/libshortcutsign.so` on Linux.

 # Contributing

 Contributions are welcome!
 Not just to the code, but also better documentation would also be appreciated; shortcuts signing is highly undocumented and to be honest I'm not sure how to say exactly some of the things I know about it...

+Special thanks to plx for contributions relating to OpenSSL 3.

 Minor contributions will also be appreciated.